Matthew Sweet

-Early life, family, and education
+Early life and education

 Sweet was born in Lincoln, Nebraska.
 He graduated from Southeast High School in Lincoln, in 1983.
-Upon graduation he moved to Athens, Georgia to attend college.
+Upon graduation he moved to Athens, Georgia, to attend college, on the recommendation of Mitch Easter.
+Sweet and Easter had become pen pals after R.E.M.'s Bill Berry suggested Easter bring Sweet into his band Let's Active.

 Career

 1980s

 As a high school student in 1980, Sweet wrote songs and recorded them on four-track cassettes.
 He joined the band The Specs and released his first recording on a battle of bands LP produced by a local radio station, and fronted his own local band called The Dialtones.
-After graduating, Sweet traveled to Athens, Georgia, to attend college during the vibrant Athens music scene.
+After graduating, Sweet traveled to Athens, Georgia, to attend college amid the flourishing Athens music scene.
 That same year, Sweet, who had met the band R.E.M. when they played a show in his hometown the previous year, collaborated with frontman Michael Stipe in a duo group under the name Community Trolls, as well as played guitar in Stipe's sister Lynda Stipe's band, Oh-OK.
 In addition, he formed another duo, The Buzz of Delight, with Oh-OK drummer David Pierce, releasing an EP, Sound Castles, in 1984 on DB Records.
 On the strength of this 12" vinyl, Sweet was signed to a solo recording contract with Columbia Records.

 In 1986, he released Inside, his debut album, to good reviews but little commercial success.
 In 1989, he released Earth after signing with A&M Records; likewise, it was well-received critically, yet not commercially.
-This marked a personal and professional low period as his record company lost interest and his marriage failed.